hjadoon21/Mushroom-Classification/README.md

 1. Install dependencies:
    pip install streamlit pandas scikit-learn joblib
 2. Run the UI:
    python -m streamlit run app.py
+   Or
+   py -m streamlit run app.py

 ## Using the Classifier
 - Go to the "Classifier" page in the sidebar.